pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 - Metapod: (Note: You need at least 2 HAs for after this fight)
 	- Spam HA, finish with Tackle

-- Catch a flyer
+Catch a flyer:
 - Tackle then toss a Ball at any flyer except L8 Pidgey where you HA then toss a Ball
 - Exception: If only 2 HAs are left, then weaken L8 Pidgey with Leer + Tackle

 ## Mount Moon

 **Mount Moon Manip:**

-Don't stress too much doing the longer manips, just learn Post Nerd Backup Paras and start working on a full moon manip.
+Don't stress too much doing the longer manips, just learn Post Nerd Backup Paras and start working on a full Moon manip.
 If you fail the manip just keep going and do the backup Paras.
 There is also a 2nd floor backup you can learn.
 - [Route 3 Moon Manip](https://pastebin.com/tggXpQRC) (Optimal for this route)
 - [Entr's Moon Manip](https://pastebin.com/jnj9j47S) (Slightly less optimal, but still perfectly fine)
 - Backups (in case you fail the full manip):
 	- [Post Hiker Backup Paras](https://pastebin.com/j5gtY4cy)
 	- [Post Nerd Backup Paras](../../resources/postnerd-backup-paras.md)

-- Get TM12 (Water Gun), Rare Candy, Escape Rope, TM01 (Mega Punch), Moon Stone during mount moon manip
+- Get TM12 (Water Gun), Rare Candy, Escape Rope, TM01 (Mega Punch), Moon Stone during Mount Moon manip

+**Rocket:**
 - (Optional but recommended) Save before walking in front of the Rocket
 - This fight will change depending on how many Horn Attacks you have left

-**Rocket:**
 - 1 HA:
 	- Rat: Leer + Tackle x2 (+ PS)
 	- Zubat: Leer + Tackle + HA (+ Tackle)